The Tufts Writing Supplement

 - Now we’d like to know a little bit more about you.
-Please respond to one of the following six questions:
+Please respond to one of the following six questions (200-250 words):

 B) What makes you happy?

-C) Sports, science and society are filled with rules, theories and laws like the Ninth Commandment, PV=nRT, Occam’s Razor, and The Law of Diminishing Returns.
+C) Sports, science, and society are filled with rules, theories, and laws like the Ninth Commandment, PV=nRT, Occam’s Razor, and The Law of Diminishing Returns.
 Three strikes and you’re out.
-“I” before “E” except after “C.” Warm air rises.
+In English, “I” before “E” except after “C.” Warm air rises.
 Pick one and explain its significance to you.

 D) Celebrate your nerdy side.

-F) Boston is famous for its teams, its fans and its rivalries.
-Whether you are goaltending or cheering from the stands, celebrate the role sports plays in your life.
+F) Whether you are goaltending or cheering from the stands, celebrate the role sports plays in your life.